turbaevsky/indicators/PI_DB_TS.md

 The basic use of DES is as follows:

 Authorized IDs enter PI data.
 Data can be entered, saved, viewed, and calculated prior to submittal to WANO.
 Data may even be entered in advance for indicator projection calculations.
-(However, data cannot be submitted prior to the end of the period.)
+(However, data cannot be submitted prior to the end of the period (see
+[Data Processing Step 2](#data-processing) section)).
 Data entered at the unit/utility level has a green background.

 Data can and should be reviewed by other utility staff prior to submittal to WANO.
 The data submittal authority is a separate